GSA/idmanagement.gov/_implement/distribute-fcpca.md

 - Mozilla products (for example, [Firefox](#how-do-i-configure-the-firefox-web-browser-to-trust-the-new-federal-common-policy-ca) or Thunderbird)
 - OpenSSL-based applications (for example, Apache HTTP Server or Nginx)

-Next, determine if you need to distribute the CA certificates issued by the FCPCA root certificate.
+Next, determine if you need to distribute the CA certificates issued by the FCPCAG2 root certificate.

 # Step 5 - Distribute intermediate certificates